Skip to content

 On March 12, 1983, 20-year-old Tamara McKinney became the 1st American to win the Women’s World Cup Championship.

 March 12, 1985, Union County native Earle Chester Clements died in his hometown of Morganfield.
-The U.S. senator and 47th governor led a faction of the state’s Democratic Party that stood in opposition to the section headed by the two-time governor and senator “Happy” Chandler.
+The U.S. senator and 47th governor led a faction of the state’s Democratic Party that stood in opposition to two-time governor and senator “Happy” Chandler.

 March 12, 1991, the U.S. government released a report stating that Americans killed, raped, and robbed one another at a furious rate, surpassing every other country that kept crime statistics.
 In 1990, the nation recorded a record 23,300 killings, three an hour, and a record number of rapes, robberies, and assaults.